-After dehydration, this item would probably account for a smaller part of the total content of the finished product.
+After processing, these items would probably account for a smaller part of the total content of the finished product.

-White rice is a less nutritious form of rice in which the grain’s healthier outer layer has been removed.
+The third ingredient is white rice, a less nutritious form of rice in which the grain’s healthier outer layer has been removed.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With 4 notable exceptions…

 First, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.